 - Customers has the benefit of submitting KYC once

 KYC-Chain - a B2B managed workflow application enabling organizations to manage KYC processes for both individuals and corporates.

 Mortgage is an important instrument for banks.
 Currently this process very lengthy, over-complicated, and time-consuming.
 Blockchain technology with a smart contract can be used for business process management and document management system.
 By removing the need of the third party in the loan and credit industry, money can be borrowed at lower interests directly through blockchain.

 - Can simplify the overall mortgage processes

 - Can result in savings between 6% to 15% for mortgage lenders

 - Mortgage processing fees can be drastically reduced

 Blockchain Mortgage – It can make a person ‘home-owner’ in 5 days instead of approximately 42 days which traditional sources generally take.

-Blockchain and smart contracts are very useful implementation technological tools that can simplify overall insurance process and thus reduce overall time and cost in insurance claim process.
-Currently insurance claim process is very complicated and time consuming.
+Blockchain and smart contracts are very useful implementation technological tools that can simplify the overall insurance process and thus reduce the overall time and cost in the insurance claim process.
+Currently, the insurance claim process is very complicated and time-consuming.
 Blockchain can be leveraged to simplify overall insurance claim processes eliminating middlemen altogether.

 - Simplification of overall insurance claim processes